 Some issues that arise between neighbors are not necessarily a violation of a city ordinance or other law enforceable by the city.
 If unable to connect the concern to an adopted code requirement, the matter may be considered a civil matter that must be resolved by the private parties involved.
 As such, community members are encouraged to establish good relationships with their neighbors and work together to resolve disputes before conflicts arise.
-In these instances where discussions between neighbors are not mutually beneficial, residents may utilize the city's mediation services.
-Further information about this service can be found in Section 8.
+In these instances where discussions between neighbors are not mutually beneficial, residents may utilize private mediation services available to Carlsbad residents.
+Further information about this service can be found in Section 8 of this brochure.

-ISSUES NOT ENFORCED
+ISSUES NOT ENFORCED BY CODE ENFORCEMENT

-Typical examples of private disputes are:
+Typical examples of private (civil) disputes include the following: